Carmelo Anthony: Personal life

 Anthony has two brothers, Robert and Wilford, and a half-sister, Daphne.
 He had another sister, Michelle, who died in 2010.
 His mother, Mary, is African American and his father, Carmelo Iriarte, was Puerto Rican.

 Anthony, along with LeBron James, Chris Paul, and Dwyane Wade, are a quartet referred to as the "banana boat crew".
 The four have been friends since they were teenagers, and have consistently gone on vacation together.
-During an excursion to the Bahamas, Anthony was rescued by James from the water when Anthony was carried away from the boat by the current.
+During an excursion to the Bahamas, James rescued Anthony from the water when Anthony was carried away from the boat by the current.
 During an Instagram Live session, Anthony later recounted, "He saved my life", when asked about the danger he was in prior to the rescue.

 Anthony was cited for marijuana possession in 2004, but charges were dropped.
 On December 16, 2006, Anthony was involved in the infamous Knicks–Nuggets brawl during a game at Madison Square Garden.
 He was suspended for 15 games as a result.
 On April 14, 2008, Anthony was arrested on suspicion of driving under the influence.
 The Nuggets suspended Anthony for two games due to the arrest.

 In 2004, Anthony became engaged to Alani "La La" Vazquez.
 Their son, Kiyan Carmelo Anthony, was born on March 7, 2007.
 Michael Eric Dyson married Anthony and La La on July 10, 2010, at Cipriani's in New York City before 320 guests.
 VH1 filmed the ceremony for use in a reality series on the couple, titled La La's Full Court Wedding.
 Anthony resides in Portland, Oregon.
 He sold his New York property in 2020.

 Shortly after the end of the 2016–17 regular season, TMZ reported that La La had moved out of the couple's apartment and the two were living separately.
 The two reconciled in December 2018.
 In June 2021, La La filed for divorce.